Carnegie Science Center: History

 Its predecessor was the Buhl Planetarium and Institute of Popular Science, which opened on October 24, 1939.
 The Buhl Planetarium was the fifth major planetarium in the United States, and was popular for several decades.
 However, by the 1980s it had begun to show signs of age.
 An expansion was ruled out, so the institute was relocated to the Chateau neighborhood.
 However, it became apparent to the Buhl Institute that the relocation efforts would require more staffing than they were able to provide.
 At this point, the Carnegie Institute (under the leadership of Robert Wilburn) stepped in, showing interest in merging with the Buhl Institute.
 Both parties agreed to the merger in 1987.
-On October 5, 1989, construction began on the $40 million building, designed by local architect Tasso Katselas, which was renamed the Carnegie Science Center as a result of the merger.
+On October 5, 1989, construction began on the $40 million building, designed by local architect Tasso Katselas, which was renamed Carnegie Science Center as a result of the merger.
 The Henry Buhl Jr. Planetarium and Observatory was reinvented in this new facility.
-The Center opened in October 1991.

-Roboworld

-The Roboworld area is the second-floor attraction at the Carnegie Science Center.
-It is touted as "the world's largest permanent robotics exhibition", with more than 30 interactive displays featuring "all things robotic".

-The first robot encounter in Roboworld is Andy Roid, the Robothespian, an interactive, animatronic robot that introduces visitors to the concepts of robotic sensing, processing and acting.
-The area's other exhibits showcase different types of robots and videos about them.

-Roboworld is also home to famous robots such as R2D2, Hal9000, C-3PO, and Gort.

-The Robot Hall of Fame features famous robots from science fiction films, television, and video games, such as R2-D2, C-3PO, Data, the T-800 Terminator, R.O.B., Maschinenmensch, Gort, Robby the Robot, Robot B-9, HAL 9000, and Huey, Dewey, and Louie from Silent Running.

-Highmark SportsWorks

-Highmark SportsWorks (formerly UPMC SportsWorks) is one of the major, permanent exhibits of the Carnegie Science Center.
-It is one of larger science and sports exhibitions in the world, with over 30 interactive experiences in which visitors can participate.
-The main idea of SportsWorks is "to inspire learning and curiosity by uniting the experience of sports for every age level with the laws of science that controls sports."
-SportsWorks features three themed areas: Physics of Sports (exploring the science of balance, trajectory, center of gravity, momentum, etc.), LifeWorks (featuring information for keeping a healthy lifestyle), and Sports Challenge (demonstrating various physical activities present in many sports).
+The Science Center opened in October 1991.
+On January 23, 2024, Carnegie Science Center announced that they received a $65 million donation from Daniel G. and Carole L. Kamin.
+In honor of the donation, they announced plans to rename the facility to the Daniel G. and Carole L. Kamin Science Center.